microsoft/pylance-release/TROUBLESHOOTING.md

 To use Pylance, you will need to be using VS Code version 1.48.0 or above.

+### Pylance does not start up, or shows an error on startup

+To use Pylance, you must be running an official build of VS Code.
+If you've verified that you are running an official build and are still running into issues, please file a bug report.

 ## Filing an issue

 When filing an issue, make sure you do the following: